Thomas Ralph Merton: Art collection

 In 1930 John, the eldest of the Mertons' five sons, brought home the drawing prize from Eton and this proved a turning point in both his and his father's lives.
 It awoke in Merton some latent interest and he spent months in Italy with his son seeing all the great collections of Renaissance paintings.
 He began to make a remarkable collection of pictures of the period 1450-1520.
 From 1944 until his death he was a member of the scientific advisory board of the National Gallery, and its chairman from 1957 to 1965.
 He was also a trustee of the gallery, and of the National Portrait Gallery from 1955 to 1962.
 Merton was knighted in 1944 and in 1956 was appointed KBE due to his achievements as a treasurer of the Royal Academy.
 He was awarded the Holweck Prize in 1951 and the Rumford medal of the Royal Society in 1958.

-In making his collection Sir Thomas followed his own interests and every work in it represents the personal taste of its owner, be the subject sacred or secular.
-As most of the works belong to the period of 1450 to 1520, the collection has great homogeneity and, in spite of the self-imposed limit of time, great diversity of subjects and techniques.
-No picture has been admitted merely because of size or with the intention of filling a certain space, but each has been selected for its pigmentary quality and with the determination to exclude anything that falls short of a high standard of perfection.

-Preference is given to portraits which in expression, deportment and costume, convey a very clear idea of the life, taste and colour of their period...
+"Preference is given to portraits which in expression, deportment and costume, convey a very clear idea of the life, taste and colour of their period...
 Next come the group of devotional pictures on a small scale, intended originally for the privacy of the home rather than public worship...
-A few pictures fascinate by their narrative as the predella by Fungai or the three Cassoni as do the drawings by being preparatory studies for the more elaborate works.
+A few pictures fascinate by their narrative as the predella by Fungai or the three Cassoni as do the drawings by being preparatory studies for the more elaborate works."

 Twenty-two of the works, including drawings, were Italian, and ten of the northern schools.